Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-01-start-game.md

 > of simplicity, we're using the player names as identifiers in this tutorial.
 >
 > Some of the code provided in this repository will use the player names for
 > comparisons.
-This only works well if you use unique player names...
+This only works well if you use unique player names, especially
+> later on in the tutorial.

 <br>